-IDEM will establish a maximum effluent limitation for total nitrogen of 10 mg/l at the end of the constructed wetland effluent pipe, unless the applicant demonstrates that the total nitrogen concentration will be less than or equal to five (5) mg/l at the ground water monitoring system using fate-transport ground water modeling.
-Such modeling must meet the following requirements:
+IDEM will establish a maximum effluent limitation for total nitrogen of 10 mg/l at the total nitrogen concentration will be less than or equal to five (5) mg/l at the ground water monitoring system using fate-transport ground water modeling.
+Such modeling hydrogeology, existing background ground water quality, and existing and future effluent plume while accounting for all site-specific conditions (see Tables 2 thru 5 conservative, justifiable number and must be accounted for.